 If I could create the perfect hotel it would look something like Sol y Luna Lodge & Spa.
 This bougainvillea-filled finca sits against a backdrop of Andean peaks and big blue skies and offers real luxury in an absolutely stunning setting.
 The location also makes for a brilliant base for exploring the many Incan wonders of the Sacred Valley.
 As for the kids, they fell in love with the resident horses and the horse show that marked the beginning and end of every lunch.

-1 Great Place to Eat: Wayra Restaurant
+1 Great Place to Eat in the Sacred Valley with Kids: Wayra Restaurant

 Wayra, meaning ‘ranch’, is located near the stables at the far end of the hotel property.
 It serves tasty local dishes such as trout carpaccio cooked with airampo (a local cactus seed) and served with cushuro (lake seaweed), avocado cream and tumbo gravy.
 We ate extremely well!